Perry Takes on Pocahontas County: A Hike on the Black Mountain Trail

 I quickly sensed that it was 41-degrees up there.
 Actually, 8 degrees cooler than where I was previously enjoying the sunny afternoon.
 And it would drop faster in the shade.
 I had spent too much time snapping photos and reading historical markers, and soon realized I had neither a jacket nor a flashlight.
 And, of course, only my sunglasses—which are less than helpful once you’re in the shade and daylight starts to fade.

 So, I made a quick adjustment.
 I drove to the Williams River Valley Overlook to scope out the other end of the trail.
-It turned out to be a good decision because, by the time I finished the hike, I was glad to have an inkling of the end of the trail, vis a vis, how much daylight I had left.
+It turned out to be a good decision.
+By the time I finished the hike on the next attempt, I was glad to have an inkling of the end of the trail, vis a vis, how much daylight I had left.

 Lesson #1: Always ‘Be Pre-Perry-ed’